 Nevada County, CA

 Gold Rush towns throughout this area do it up with their Christmas lights.
 A solid self-guided driving tour can hit Nevada City, Grass Valley, and Penn Valley—all of which put up gorgeous displays and recurring holiday fairs throughout December.
 The best one is in Nevada City on Wednesdays and Sundays.
-Join carolers wearing bonnets and top hats for this old-timey celebration in the idyllic (and affordable) Sierra small town.
+While there won’t be masses of carolers wearing bonnets and top hats this year, there will be a discount for all holiday shoppers who show up in Victorian garb.

 Mission Inn Hotel & Spa, Riverside, CA

 Riverside sets the bar on over-the-top Christmas lights celebrations.
-For proof, just look at the Festival of Lights opening party, which was headlined by Robin Thicke this year.
+For proof, just look at the Festival of Lights, which is skipping the traditional opening-night bash this year but will still sparkle through December.
 The anchor for the event—which runs through the first week of January with rides, displays, and 5 million-plus LEDs—is the Mission Inn.
 The 1900s hotel stuns with its illuminations; oversized figurines of Dickens characters, elves, and other holiday characters; and a 12-foot gingerbread house made by the in-house pastry chef.
 Though tours of the hotel’s grounds are available, you have to book a room or dinner to get a peek inside during peak times (it’s totally worth the splurge).